Overview

 Address Information

-The wizard will auto-populate address fields based on the selected building.
+The wizard will auto-populate address fields based on the selected location.
 You can also manually enter:- Street address

 - City